lw8192/Red-Team-Dev/Python/Coding_Interview.md

     s.find("hi")   #searches string s for a substring and returns starting index

 ## Lists
-Common interview questions: reversing a linked list, operations on a list with a given critera, modifying a list in place
+Common interview questions: reversing a linked list, operations on a list with a given critera, modifying a list in place, testing if 2 words are palindromes

 remove items from a list:
 pop, remove, del, clear